mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

 Due to the control flow, some sub-graphs may not be executed, but Dump only saves the executed nodes, so the {graph_id} in the `.pb` file name under the 'graphs' directory may not always have a corresponding {graph_id} directory in {net_name} directory.

 For multi-graph networks, such as dynamic shape scenario, the iterations of all graphs on each device are counted uniformly.

+If the length of the tensor file name defined according to the naming rules exceeds the OS file name length limit (usually 255 characters), the tensor file will be renamed to a string of random numbers.
+The mapping relationship will be written to the file 'mapping.csv' in the same directory.

 ### Introduction to Asynchronous Dump Data File